- Business Insurance

 Requirements for Your Business

 Each state has laws that outline the requirements for whether your business needs workers' comp insurance.
-It can depend on several factors, such as the number of employees, business type, and location.
+It can depend on several factors, such as the number of employees, business type, gross wages paid, and location.
 In some areas, companies must buy workers' comp insurance when they hire their first employee.
 But other states don't require it until you have two, three, or five employees.

 How To Buy Workers' Compensation Insurance